-The following article is taken from Gardens Illustrated March 2014.
+This article is taken from Gardens Illustrated March 2014.
 Words Sorrel Everton.
 Photographs Andrew Montgomery.

 Artist Rachel Dein creates plaster-cast tiles that capture the intricate details of the most delicate flowers

 All the best sculptures you want to touch.
 There’s an inherent need to feel their texture, to trace the contours, understand their story.
-And so it is that you imagine that something made by Tactile Studio will be something that you want to ‘feel’ and sense.
+And so it is that you imagine that something made by Rachel Dein will be something that you want to ‘feel’ and sense.
 Artist Rachel Dein creates plaques of plant forms – and these incredibly simple objects are indeed imbued with curiosity and atmosphere.
 The plants tell a story of a fleeting moment of glory before they faded, their texture, pattern and delicacy, rendered rich in the plaster casting.
 “It’s not complicated,” says Rachel of her method but she clearly has an artist’s eye for form and detail.
 As a child Rachel was always outside – doing or making or noticing.
 “I had a real moment of realisation when one day the melon seeds that we’d washed down the sink sprouted back up through the overflow.
 It showed me how tough and tenacious nature was and I find that fascinating.”
 Likewise there was a fascination with Rodin and his sculptures, and with the Elgin Marbles at the British Museum.